mmgen/mmgen-wallet/doc/wiki/Getting-Started-with-MMGen-Wallet.md

 Fortunately, there’s an alternative: MMGen Wallet’s **regtest mode** creates a virtual network of two users, Bob and Alice, who transact with each other on a private blockchain.
-All of MMGen Wallet’s functionality is available in regtest mode, making it an ideal way to learn to use the wallet without risking real coins.
+Most of MMGen Wallet’s functionality is available in regtest mode, making it an ideal way to learn to use the wallet without risking real coins.
 You may wish to pause here and perform the steps in the tutorial [MMGen Wallet Quick Start with Regtest Mode][04] before continuing on.